An Empirical Study to Understand How Students Use ChatGPT for Writing Essays: Introduction

-In particular, we categorized all the ChatGPT queries made by the students based on \citeauthor{flower_cognitive_1981}'s cognitive writing model, which structures the cognitive process into three categories: \textit{Planning}, \textit{Translating}, and \textit{Reviewing}.
-We also added another category, \textit{All}, to represent cases when a student relies on ChatGPT for the entire writing process (e.g., `\textit{Write an essay in response to the following prompt.}').
-The dataset collected from the study will provide educators and researchers with a comprehensive view of how students can use ChatGPT, including aspects that they may find problematic or desirable for their learning.
-This will enable further studies on how instructors should incorporate LLM-powered tools into their pedagogy.
+\begin{itemize} \item \textbf{RQ1:} \textbf{\rqone} \end{itemize} We categorized all ChatGPT queries based on \citeauthor{flower_cognitive_1981}'s Cognitive Process Theory of Writing Model ~\cite{flower_cognitive_1981}, which structures the cognitive process into three categories: \textit{Planning}, \textit{Translating}, and \textit{Reviewing}.
+We also added another category, \textit{All}, to account for cases when a student relies on ChatGPT to write the entire essay or a subset of the essay, which delegates all three types of tasks at once (e.g., `\textit{Write an essay in response to the following prompt.}').
+This taxonomy reveals the types of writing tasks students delegate to ChatGPT and provides a comprehensive overview of usage patterns across the writing process.
+In addition, the publicly available dataset collected in this study will allow educators and researchers to identify GenAI usage that they may find problematic or beneficial for student learning and can enable follow-up studies on how instructors should incorporate GenAI into writing pedagogy.

-In addition, we investigated individual differences in how participants use ChatGPT and explored the relationship between students' characteristics and their usage patterns, as summarized in the following research question.